Generic Name: betamethasone and calcipotriene (BAY-ta-METH-a-sone & KAL-si-poe-TRYE-een)

 If OVERDOSE is suspected:

 Store Taclonex ointment at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
 Store away from heat, moisture, and light.
+Do not store in the bathroom.
 Keep Taclonex ointment out of the reach of children and away from pets.

 - If you have any questions about Taclonex ointment, please talk with your doctor, pharmacist, or other health care provider.

 - Taclonex ointment is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.

 - Check with your pharmacist about how to dispose of unused medicine.

 This information should not be used to decide whether or not to take Taclonex ointment or any other medicine.
 Only your health care provider has the knowledge and training to decide which medicines are right for you.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
 This is only a brief summary of general information about Taclonex ointment.
 It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to Taclonex ointment.
 This information is not specific medical advice and does not replace information you receive from your health care provider.
 You must talk with your health care provider for complete information about the risks and benefits of using Taclonex ointment.